 -- Program alum

 Experience one of the world’s most ecologically diverse countries.
-Explore the critical environmental and social issues affecting its conservation.
+Explore the critical environmental and social issues affecting its preservation.

-This program provides students with an immersive opportunity to study tropical ecology firsthand in one of the world’s most diverse ecological environments.
-Topics of study include tropical forest ecology; marine and wetland ecology; mammal and bird conservation; indigenous resource use; and the human-natural resource interface.
+This program provides students an immersive opportunity to study tropical ecology up close in one of the world’s most diverse wildlife and plant environments.
+Topics of study include: tropical forest ecology; marine and wetland ecology; community resource conservation; indigenous resource use; human-natural resource interface; and the Panamanian environmental movement.
 Learn more about the program’s coursework.

 Engage in seven weeks of field study.
 Study at world-renowned research institutions.